tpgit/UnOfficialLeptDocs/vs2008/building-prog-dir.rst

  Building the `prog` directory programs
 ========================================

-There are three ways to build the programs in the `leptonlib-`\
+There are three ways to build the programs in the `leptonica-`\
 |versionF|\ `\\prog directory`.
 The quickest way is to use the :cmd:`cl`
 command from a Windows Command Prompt.
 However, if you plan to spend a lot of time investigating how a particular `prog` program works, it's